Bed Smart 101

 Moisture Wicking: Materials designed to draw moisture away from the body, ensuring a dry and comfortable sleep environment.

 Organic Latex: Latex derived from rubber trees without synthetic additives.
-It’s eco-friendly, hypoallergenic, and durable.
+It’s eco-friendly and hypoallergenic..

 Pocketed Coil: Individually wrapped coils that move independently.
-They offer targeted support and reduce motion transfer.
+They offer targeted support and motion isolation.

 Quilting: The top layer of a mattress that provides a cushiony feel.
 It also protects the underlying layers.

-Talalay Latex: A latex processing method that produces a lighter, more buoyant feel than Dunlop latex.
+Talalay Latex: A latex processing method that produces a lighter, consistent, and more buoyant feel than Dunlop latex.

 Tencel: A sustainable fabric derived from eucalyptus trees.
 It’s soft, breathable, and biodegradable.